CryptoSys PKI Data Exchange in the German Health Service with CryptoSys PKI

 Test user keys and certificates

-In the example code, we send a message to a dummy end user called Ingrid Kruger from the company Weiss GmbH with id IK999009051.
+In the example code, we send a message to a dummy end user called Ingrid Kruger in the company Weiss GmbH with id IK999009051.
 To read the message we use the private key for that user, which we have because we made it, but in practice, you won't be able to read the messages you create because they can only be decrypted by the owner of the private key, which you won't have.

 References

-This page last updated: 30 July 2008
+This page last updated: 6 May 2021